yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Stream Field

-ExecuteStreamField(iterator, index, fields, innerType, path, parentRecord, variableValues, subsequentPayloads):
+ExecuteStreamField(iterator, index, fieldGroup, innerType, path, deferDepth, parentRecord, variableValues, subsequentPayloads, branches):

+- If {parentRecord} is defined:
+  - Let {deferDepth} be equal to the corresponding entry on {asyncRecord}.
-- Let {streamRecord} be an async payload record created from {path}, and {iterator}.
+- Let {streamRecord} be an async payload record created from {path}, {deferDepth}, and {iterator}.
 - Initialize {errors} on {streamRecord} to an empty list.
-- Let {itemPath} be {path} with {index} appended.
+- Let {itemPath} be a unique list for this execution equal to {path} with {index} appended.
 - Let {dataExecution} be the asynchronous future value of:
   - Wait for the next item from {iterator}.
   - If an item is not retrieved because {iterator} has completed: